 Private William Hudson was a member of the United States Colonial Marines Corps who was part of a team sent to Acheron to investigate the Hadley’s Hope colony.
 He is eventually killed when the Xenomorphs flood the facility and is dragged under the floor grates by a Xenomorph.
-Hudson was played by Bill Paxton.
+Hudson appears in 1986’s Aliens and was played by Bill Paxton.

-The team decide to escape in a dropship and nuke the site from orbit.
+The team decided to escape in a dropship and nuke the site from orbit.
 After the dropship crashes, Hudson completely breaks down.
-The group return to the operations center to figure out what to do next.
+The group returned to the operations center to figure out what to do next.
 Ripley calms Hudson down and he helps set up sentry guns at key points in the building to stop the surge of Xenomorphs.
 When Ripley and Newt are asleep in the med lab, Burke unleashes two Facehuggers into the room.
 Ripley triggers the fire alarm and Hudson and Hicks come to the rescue.
-When Burke’s plan to smuggle a Xenomorph back with them, Hudson agrees with executing him right now.
+When he realises Burke’s plan is to smuggle a Xenomorph back with them, Hudson wants to execute him right now.

 Just before they do, the Xenomorphs cut power to the building.
 Hudson and Vasquez monitor the corridors with their motion trackers but they then realise they are vastly outnumbered.
 They fall back to the operation center and seal the doors.
 The group realise the Xenomorphs are in the ceilings and before they know it, the Xenomorphs descend into the room.
 Hudson manages to hold as many off as he can before he is dragged under the floor by an Alien.
 He is dragged off through the sewer system and cocooned.